 Dr. Scott Afran specializes in Pediatric Ophthalmology and Strabismus.
 He is a graduate of the Boston University Six Year Medical Program and completed his Residency in Ophthalmology at Montefiore Medical Center/Albert Einstein College of Medicine and his fellowship in Pediatric Ophthalmology at Northwestern University.
 He has extensive experience in resident training in pediatric ophthalmology/strabismus management and has participated in the training program at Einstein for over 20 years.
 He also teaches at NY Medical College and is fully committed to working with the residents at Bronx Lebanon Hospital to provide them with appropriate training in medical and surgical pediatric ophthalmology.
 He works closely with our director, Dr. Gurland, to make sure that the residents receive comprehensive training in this area.

 Nathaniel Nataneli, MD–Cornea and Cataract

 Lily Zhu-Tam, O.D., FAAO, Optometry Residency Program Director

-Dr. Zhu-Tam has published clinical articles in The Journal of the American Optometric Association and lectured in the Optometric Education Series for the Continuing Education Department at SUNY.
-She is also a certified fellow of the American Academy of Optometry, an associate member of the College of Optometrist in Vision Development and currently holds faculty appointment at the SUNY College of Optometry.
+Dr. Zhu-Tam has published several clinical articles in peer reviewed journals and has lectured at Continuing Education classes.
+Furthermore, she was an active research examiner in the Convergence Insufficiency Treatment Trial, a national randomized multi-center clinical trial sponsored by the National Eye Institute and chaired by Dr. Mitchell Scheiman.
+She has also presented numerous novel ideas at national conferences.
+In addition, she is also a certified fellow of the American Academy of Optometry, an associate member of the College of Optometrist in Vision Development and currently holds faculty appointment at the SUNY College of Optometry.

 Tybee Eleff O.D.